praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***What does it do?***
-- Finds all patients in Docedex that match the specified parameter values and displays those patients to the user within the *patients list*.
+- Finds all patients in Docedex that match the specified parameter values and displays those patients to the user within the *Patients List*.

 ***Additional notes***
 - The specified parameter values can be case-insensitive.